ZhangZhaoning/Udacity-Data-Scientist-Program/Seattle Airbnb/Blog.md

 ![image](https://github.com/ZhangZhaoning/Udacity-Data-Scientist-Program/assets/42299684/7b557c57-349c-4746-9040-c2d74daf1397)

+# Conclusion

 Now we have answered these business questions, there are definitely much more information and interesting we have touched on in this analysis, such as reviewers coment which would a transciprts analysis, we can pull much more information based on the feedback of customers and track whether a bad review will influence the pirce of airbnb in some cases.
-But from a brief analysis, we can see there are three main factors influencing the price: __season, neighbourhood,
+But from a brief analysis, we can see there are three main factors influencing the price: __season, neighbourhood, room type__